 Leadership Development Program

-As our young fencers gain in experience and maturity, they have the opportunity to become a part of the Leadership Development Program where they develop their teaching and leadership skills as they help to mentor and instruct beginner and Level I fencers.
+As our fencers gain in experience and maturity, they have the opportunity to become a part of the Leadership Development Program where they develop their teaching and leadership skills as they help to mentor and instruct beginner and Level I fencers.
 Our fencers teach what they know so that we all rise together.
 All fencers learn more quickly and with deeper understanding as they develop their coaching skills.
 This summer Ian Chu is graduating into his new role as Apprentice Coach in the Leadership Development Program for the 2019-2020 season.

 Fencing guests from out of town are welcome.
 Please contact us for information first.
 A national fencing membership is required.